 Seagrass-Watch methods were developed to be rigorous, yet relatively simple and easy to use.
 Each of the parameters used have been carefully chosen with a clear and defensible rationale.
 The protocols used have explicit objectives and the sampling strategy is prepared using baseline and knowledge of spatial and temporal variation.
 This ensures data is of the highest quality and that time and resources are not wasted.
 The only condition is that on ground data collection must be overseen by a qualified scientist or trained and competent participant (18 years or over).
-After 6-9 hours of training, participants can produce reliable data.
-Training includes both formal and informal approaches.
-Formal training is conducted by Seagrass-Watch HQ for participants 18 years of age and over, and includes formal lectures and on-site assessments with a tired level of certification for competency.
+After completion of a formal training course, participants can produce reliable data.
+Formal training is conducted by Seagrass-Watch HQ (or an approved service provider) for participants 18 years of age and over, and includes formal lectures and on-site assessments with a tired level of certification for competency.
 Formally trained participants are certified to supervise on-site monitoring and demonstrate (i.e. informally train) monitoring methods.
 At least a professional scientist or a formally trained volunteer must be present at each monitoring event.
 Evidence of competency is securely filed at Seagrass-Watch HQ.